JingyiChris/SHAPELoop/README.md

 export DATAPATH=/path/to/RNAstructure/data_tables/
 ```

-## Before runnng
+## Before running

-It is **recommended** to define the environment variables by add the following to your bash profiles:
+It is **recommended** to define the environment variables by adding the following to your bash profiles:
 ```
 export PATH=$PATH:/path/to/SHAPELoop/bin/
 ```